marinegor/marinegor.dev/content/pages/cv.md

 ## Career
-I have been roughly 8 years in science, working with membrane proteins and their structure-function relationships: GPCRs, (microbal) rhodopsins, membrane transporters.
+I have been roughly 8 years in science, working with membrane proteins and their structure-function relationships: GPCRs, (microbal) rhodopsins, membrane transporters, P450 enzymes, antibodies and nanobodies.

-Have mainly worked at the Moscow Institute of Physics and Technology, and got my PhD from the University of Groningen.
+I am currently employed at ENPICOM B.V., and before that have worked at the University of Groningen and Moscow Institute of Physics and Technology.
 Also, I have worked at many synchrotrons and XFELs, and also was a visiting research assistant at the University of Southern California.

 ### 2024-current: Machine Learning Scientist

 Doing machine learning in biotech-oriented SaaS [company](https://enpicom.com).

+ - full-cycle ML model development: from literature survey and data collection to reproducible training and deployment
+ - working with both generative and predictive models for various tasks in the antibody development field

 ### 2017-2023: Scientist